AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 Patryk Czerwinski (U Mainz) & Andrej Malchukov (U Mainz)

-Eva Schultze-Berndt (University of Manchester)
+Eva Schultze-Berndt (Manchester)

 Argument sharing and semantic unification in verbal complex predicates